Finding the Best Banks in 2019

 The Best Major Bank: Chase

 Chase bank offers the most exhaustive banking experience in America for those who prefer in-person banking.
-You can find Chase in 28 states and the District of Columbia, with more than 5,200 branches and 16,000 free ATMs.
+You can find Chase in 28 states and the District of Columbia, with more than 5,100 branches and over 16,000 free ATMs.
 The only comparable bank is Wells Fargo (which has the most branches).
 Chase has a slight edge, however, for several reasons.

 For one, even though it has fewer branches, Chase has more ATMs.
 Being able to access your money easily is an important consideration when choosing a bank.
 You’ll have more opportunity for free withdrawals with Chase - especially if you live in New York City, Chicago or Los Angeles.
 Another reason is the mobile app.
 Chase’s app has 4.5 stars on the app store and is arguably the most intuitive and easy to use banking app available.
 You can manage every one of your accounts on the go - including savings accounts, checking accounts, credit cards and even your mortgage.